redhat-na-ssa/hobbyist-guide-to-rhoai/notes/03_CHECKLIST_PROCEDURE.md

 datasciencecluster.datasciencecluster.opendatahub.io/default-dsc created
 ```

-For `Unmanaged` dependencies, see the Install and managing Red Hat OpenShift AI components on the 06_APPENDIX.md.
+For `Unmanaged` dependencies, see the Install and managing RHOAI components on the 06_APPENDIX.md.

 The RHOAI Operator has instances deployed as a result of Install the operator.